fallen-icarus/cardano-loans/README.md

 - Credit histories are globally accessible and verifiable.

-Using Cardano-Loans, the non-banked can finally leap-frog passed the incompetence/corruption of their own nations and build up their own, (possibly) globally recognized, economic identity.
+Using Cardano-Loans, the non-banked can finally leap-frog passed the incompetence/corruption of their own national financial systems and build up their own, (possibly) globally recognized, economic identity.

 ### Negotiable Collateralization